A Counterintuitive Guide On How To Get Started As A Travel Blogger And Make A Living On The Road

 Choose a name that feels right for you.
 It’s important and there’s magic in it.
 Take the time to consider how the name will sound ten years from now.
 Because once you’re established, it becomes an extension of who you are.

 That said, it’s also not a deal-breaker for a successful blogging career.
 As you’ll see in the next section, there are many variables that can alter your expectations when it comes to choosing a name.

 Securing the best domain

-The next step is making certain to secure the name of your choosing as a domain.
+The next step on how to get started as a travel blogger in 2023 is making certain to secure the name of your choosing as a domain.
 A good domain should short, sweet and to the point.
 At this stage, it’s useful to have a shortlist of possibilities when you come to buy your domain.

 I recommend BlueHost as the place to buy your domain and the subsequent hosting.
 It’s quick, easy, and excellent value for money.
 BlueHost provides a professional service with a 99.99% uptime.
 A gold standard in the industry.

 Getting a great deal on hosting with BlueHost

 Visit BlueHost*, armed with your domain name and credit card in readiness to make the purchase.
 The shared plan offers the best value for money and is perfect for beginners just starting out in blogging.

 Hosting can cost anything from $8 – $80 per month depending on the service level you choose.
 Happily, BlueHost have agreed a special discount for my readers – just $2.95 a month – saving you a handsome four dollars per month.